transifex/cli/README.md

   speed.
 The `--workers` flag sets the number of concurrent downloads possible at any time.

+- `--pseudo`: Generate mock string translations with a ~20% default length increase in characters.

 ### Removing resources from Transifex
 The tx delete command lets you delete a resource that's in your `config` file and on Transifex.